mnight08/Fighting-Mongoose/README.md

 # Fighting-Mongoose
 An ide for creating webwork homework problems.

+Major Features include:
+	A Problem Previewer
+	A problem creation toolkit.

+	A text editor
 Should include a preview of problem.